DS4PS/cpp-524-spr-2020/schedule.md

 We can treat this exercise as a murder mystery.
 Who created the changes in the data?
 Our leading theory is that the program did it, but we also must eliminate all of the other suspects.

-We will use a check-list approach that we call a **Campbell Score** (a ten-item scale) to practice reading research critically to look for holes in design.
-You will also use the tool to create a research design for a program of your choice, and think through which competing explanations you should be aware of in your study.
+We will use a check-list approach that we call a **Campbell Score**, which is a list of the ten most common competing hypotheses that weaken internal validity.
+We will use the check-list to practice reading research critically to look for holes in design.
+You will also use the tool to create a research design for a program of your choice, and think through which competing explanations you need to neutralize if you want your results to be compelling.

 <br>
 <br>